raskitoma/pls_admin/README.md

 15,45 * * * *
 ```

+> IMPORTANT: Rembember to restart the containers each time you edit a task.
+I will change this on the future.

 ### First sync

 Just for the first time, you need to run the first sync.
 Do it with: